cdklabs/awscdk-lambda-dotnet/README.md

 ### Custom Runtime and Native AOT

-With this construct it is possible to use s custom runtime by setting the runtime to `PROVIDED_AL2`.
+With this construct it is possible to use a custom runtime by setting the runtime to `PROVIDED_AL2`.
 This allows you to run unsupported .NET runtime versions like .NET 7.0 or [Native AOT](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot).
 Setting the runtime to `PROVIDED_AL2` will instruct CDK and the AWS Lambda Tools for .NET to build your project in a Docker container based of Amazon Linux 2.
 An example can be found below.

 ```ts
 new dotnet.DotNetFunction(this, 'MyFunction', {